pingcap/docs-cn/v3.0/reference/tools/data-migration/manage-tasks.md

 ```

 ```
-check a task with config file
+check the config file of the task

 Usage:
  dmctl check-task <config-file> [flags]